PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 12:05:39
+Last updated: 2024-04-02 12:07:43
-Random Quote: Learning is finding out what you already know. - Richard Bach
+Random Quote: If you want a thing done well, do it yourself. - Napoleon